danrlu/nextflow_cheatsheet/README.md

-# Tips for Nextflow scripting
+# Tips and cheatsheet for Nextflow

 These are notes for myself gathered through using Nextflow, and hopefully useful for others. **Error reports and suggestions welcome!**